-Since the NHS was founded on 5 July 1948 there have been huge changes in the way we think about mental health and learning disability – and in how we support people.
-Take a look at some of the key milestones and developments over the last 70 years and how they have affected what we do in Devon.
+Since the NHS was founded on 5 July 1948 there have been huge changes in the way we think about mental health, learning disability and neurodiversity – and in how we support people.
+Take a look at some of the key milestones and developments over the last 75 years and how they have affected what we do in Devon.

 Large institutions are common everywhere.
 In Devon, Exminster Hospital has 784 beds; Exeter City Asylum has 301 beds; Wonford House Hospital has 110 beds – and there are many more institutions of varying sizes across the county.